PearlEarringMinion/WXChart-Link/README.md

 # WeatherChart Link App
-this APP is link collection for each exclucive weather chart.
+This APP is link collection for each exclucive weather chart.
 Moreover link of information of weather published by Japan Meteological Agent are collectioned.

 # Description